haonly/TIL/README.md

 Currently (Summer in 2018) doing a vonlunteering project with INAP in Guatemala :eyes:

 ## Edge X
-For my graduation project which is about selective 360 video tramsnitting, I am trying to utilize Edge X Foundry and the concept of Edge Computing.
+For my graduation project which is about `Selective 360 video tramsnitting`, I am trying to utilize Edge X Foundry and the concept of Edge Computing.